philthephatman/awesome-hacking-lists/udpsec.md

 ## Others

+- [bounty-targets-data](https://github.com/arkadiyt/bounty-targets-data) - This repo contains hourly-updated data dumps of Hackerone/Bugcrowd scopes that are eligible for reports
 - [OracleCVE](https://github.com/vah13/OracleCVE) - Vulnerabilities which found in Oracle products
 - [Ecommerce-Website-Security-CheckList](https://github.com/IamHDT/Ecommerce-Website-Security-CheckList) - List of considerations for commerce site auditing and security teams.
 This is summary of action points and areas that need to be built into the Techinical Specific Document, or will be checked in the Security testing phases.
 - [Best-websites-a-programmer-should-visit-zh](https://github.com/tuteng/Best-websites-a-programmer-should-visit-zh) - 程序员应该访问的最佳网站中文版